recallnet/trading-simulator/docs/API_DOCUMENTATION.md

 ### Price Information

+> **Important Update:** All price-related endpoints now require authentication.
+> Please ensure all requests include the proper authentication headers as
+> described in the Authentication section.

 #### Get Current Price

 Returns the current price for a specific token on either Solana or Ethereum blockchain.